 Pink Hibiscus is a hardy hibiscus shrub that is easy to grow.
 It is characterized by its soft and graceful stems coupled with its large and pink flowers.
-The pink blooms are clear and distinctive making people fall in love with them instantly.
+The pink blooms are bright and distinctive, making people fall in love with them instantly.
 Its flowers are shaped like a trumpet.
-This hibiscus shrub is suited to informal or formal groupings, plantings, hedges, screens and shrub borders.
+This hibiscus shrub is suited to informal or formal groupings, plantings, hedges, screens, and shrub borders.

-Pink Hibiscus attractives flowers bloom generously and are perfect for formal and informal plantings.
+Pink Hibiscus attractive flowers bloom generously and are perfect for formal and informal plantings

-The hibiscus can reach a height of 8-12’ and a spread of 6-10’ at maturity; growing at a medium rate of 13-24” in height per year.
+The hibiscus can reach a height of 8-12’ and a spread of 6-10’ at maturity; growing at an average rate of 13-24” in height per year.

 • Easy to grow, hardy